 Malcolm then decided to travel overseas and lived in Denmark for a while, but it was near impossible to get a job in the film industry there, so after applying to several companies with no luck Malcolm returned to Australia.
 He was then offered a job on Esben Storm’s first feature film “27A” as operator and focus puller for DOP Michael Edols, followed by many productions throughout the 70s assisting cinematographers such as Russell Boyd, David Gribble and Vince Monton.

 In 1982 Keith Wagstaff asked him to take over from Dan Burstall and David Eggby as operator on the Man from Snowy River.
-Not long after that Keith was to shoot "Eureka Stockade", he found out Malcolm had bought a brand new ARRI 16SR2 camera and asked if he could hire it for the series, he reluctantly agreed thinking, what will I use myself.
+Not long after that Keith was to shoot “Eureka Stockade”, he found out Malcolm had bought a brand new ARRI 16SR2 camera and asked if he could hire it for the series.
+He reluctantly agreed thinking “what will I use it for myself?”
 This gave birth to a new career, so Malcolm took out a loan and bought another camera.